SomeWeekendReading/someweekendreading.github.io/_posts/2026-06-03-boston-go-boom.md

 Last Saturday, 2026-May-30, at 2:06pm EDT (18:06 GMT) here at Ch&acirc;teau Weekend, we
 were just sitting on the couch reading.
 It was raining, so it was no particularly shocking thing to hear the boom of thunder.
-But&hellip; it was particularly _loud_ thunder that shook not only the windows but the house.
+But&hellip; it was particularly _loud_ thunder that shook not only the windows, but the entire house, too.

 I thought maybe it was a nearby lightning strike, or at any rate thunder just above the house.
-But there was no flash, and the Weekend Editrix was suspicious.
+But there was no flash, and the Weekend Editrix was correctly suspicious.

-Later, it transpired that _everybody_ in eastern Massachusetts thought the thunder was above wherever they were.
+Later, it transpired that _everybody_ in eastern Massachusetts thought the thunder was right above wherever they were.
 And it was strong enough to register (slightly) on seismometers, like a potential earthquake.
 (I've experienced very, very minor earthquakes in the US, but recently I got to experience a moderate Japanese earthquake.
 We were eating dinner, and the house began shaking with an amplitude of about 0.5cm at a frequency